laurent-martin/aspera-api-examples/doc/README.md

 - Some sort of authorization is required (either just SSH credentials, or a transfer token)
 - If client sends the files, then it is an upload.
 If client receives the files, it is a download.
 - In all the cases a transfer session is initialized using a "transfer specification", a JSON structure (except direct execution of `ascp` which uses command line options).

+### The basics

+When using Aspera to transfer data between two storage systems, a few fundamental concepts always apply.
+These concepts are independent of the specific API, SDK, or product being used (`ascp`, `ascli`, `transferd`, **Node API**, server REST API, etc.).

+#### Client and server roles

+An Aspera transfer always involves two distinct roles:

+- Client: the side that initiates the transfer.

+- Server: the side that accepts the transfer.

+The client may either send data to the server (upload) or retrieve data from it (download), but the direction of the data flow does not change the roles: the initiator is always the client.

+#### Server-side storage access (docroot / storage root)

+The server side is always configured with access to a storage backend.

+This is done through:

+- a docroot, or

+- an access key + storage root (conceptually equivalent).

+The server is responsible for accessing the underlying storage, which can be:

+- local filesystem storage, or

+- supported object storage (via **PVCL**, such as S3-compatible storage, cloud object stores, etc.).

+To do this, the server must be provided with appropriate credentials, which depend on the storage type:

+- filesystem permissions for local storage,

+- cloud/object-storage credentials for object storage.

+Without this configuration, a server cannot read or write data, regardless of the client.

+#### Client types and storage capabilities

+The client side can take different forms:

+- Simple transfer clients

+  Examples: ascp, ascli, transferd, AfD, custom SDK-based clients.

+  These clients only support local filesystem storage.

+  They do not define a docroot or storage root.

+  Files are always read from or written to the local machine where the client runs.

+- Servers acting as clients

+  An Aspera server can also act as a client.

+  In that case:

+  - The server-as-client is configured exactly like a server:

+    - it defines a docroot (or storage root),

+    - it may access object storage,

+    - it requires storage credentials.

+  - Credentials for object storage are provided either:

+    - directly in the docroot URL, or

+    - via the access key configuration.

+  This allows transfers between two non-local storage systems, such as object storage to object storage.

+#### Remote control of clients

+A client does not need to be manually started by a user.
+Clients can be remotely controlled:

+- A simple client (e.g. `ascli`) can be started remotely via SSH.

+- `transferd` exposes a gRPC API that allows remote control of transfers.

+- An Aspera server acting as a client can be remotely controlled using its REST API:

+  - for example, `POST /ops/transfers` to initiate a transfer.

+  - access to this API itself requires proper authentication.

+In all cases, the entity triggering the transfer is still the client, even if it is controlled remotely.

+#### Transfer authorization

+To initiate a transfer, the client must be authorized to access the server.

+This authorization can take different forms, depending on the environment and API:

+- SSH-based credentials (user/password or key),

+- transfer tokens (JWT or similar mechanisms).

+Without valid authorization, a transfer cannot be started, even if both client and server are correctly configured.

 ### APIs: Components: Server, Client, Application